 This versatile and nutritious vegetable can be used fresh in salads such as coleslaw or Vietnamese Chicken Salad.
 It is delicious finely sliced and quickly sautéed with garlic and lean bacon pieces, or as part of a healthy Asian stir fry.

-Check out the recipe for the classic Coleslaw!
+Check out this recipe for Speedy Chow Mein!

 PLEASE NOTE: Fruits & vegetables in season may vary depending on where you live.
 Check with your friendly greengrocer.